DjangoGirls/organizer-manual/tutorial/README.md

 ## I found a bug in the tutorial!

 Go to our [Github repository](http://github.com/DjangoGirls/tutorial), fork it and send us a pull request.
 All kinds of help are really appreciated.

+## I want to translate the tutorial!

+To know more about translation, consult the the [Translation Guide](http://translate.djangogirls.org/).